kazitanvirahsan/kdata/README.md

 ## Name of the project
-A simple data sanitizer developed in PHP
+A standalone library for data validation and sanitization developed in PHP.

-## What's included
-code snippet for File name sanitization

-## What's included
-1. Sanitize Email Address
-2. Sanitize Date & Time
-3. Sanitize Variable
-...

 ## Why we need to sanitize input data & when?